stackabletech/docker-images/.github/ISSUE_TEMPLATE/update-product-druid.md

 ## Update tasks

-- [ ] Update the [druid-opa-authorizer](https://github.com/stackabletech/druid-opa-authorizer/) with the new set of versions (profile)
+- [ ] Update the [druid-opa-authorizer](https://github.com/stackabletech/druid-opa-authorizer/) with the new set of versions (profile).
 - [ ] Release a new version of [druid-opa-authorizer](https://github.com/stackabletech/druid-opa-authorizer) with updated profiles.
 - [ ] Update `boil-config.toml` to reflect the agreed upon versions in the spreadsheet (including the removal of old versions).
 - [ ] Update `boil-config.toml` to the latest supported version of JVM (base and devel).